ABOUT THE OS’S PROPOSED NETWORK / COLLECTIVE MODEL

 Jacq Greya – Greater Grave

-Jacklyn Janeksela – Fixing a Witch/Hexing the Stitch
+Jacklyn Janeksela – Fitting a Witch / Hexing the Stitch

 Jared Schickling – Needles of Itching Feathers